Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Discussions

-Despite these advances, challenges remain.
-To begin with, the construction of highly effective PH potentials still requires system-specific tuning and accurate reference data.
+Yet, challenges remain.
+To begin with, similar to ECPs, constructing high-quality PH depends on accurate reference data from experiments or high-level calculations, which can be costly to curate.
+Besides, there is still room to improve the PH fitting scheme, which can benefit from careful hyperparameter tuning and the adoption of more general pseudopotential forms.
 Furthermore, while the removal of core electrons improves convergence, simulating large and strongly correlated systems still demand careful initialization, robust optimization strategies, and expressive neural network ansatz.
-Encouragingly, the compatibility of PH with recent advances in NNQMC makes it well-positioned to benefit from ongoing progress in this rapidly evolving field.
+Encouragingly, in addition to the NNQMC-motivated advances in PH, techniques developed for modern ECP construction are readily transferable to PH, and collaboration with the broader ECP community will accelerate the progress.

 The potential of PH extends far beyond the systems investigated in this study.
 A key next step is the development of transferable Pseudo-Hamiltonians for a wider range of elements.
-Furthermore, it is also straightforward to apply NNQMC with PH to real solids, by integrating PH into, for instance, DeepSolid model~\cite{li2022ab, qian2025deep, gerard2024transferable}.
+Furthermore, it is also straightforward to apply NNQMC with PH to real solids, by integrating PH into, for instance, DeepSolid model~\cite{li2022ab, qian2025deep, gerard2025transferable}.
 This approach also hold promise for excited state calculation when combined with penalty method~\cite{ lu2023penalty, shepard2022double, entwistle2023electronic, li2024spin} or NES-VMC~\cite{pfau2024accurate}.
 Additionally, our work can enhance the potential-energy-surface calculations using NNQMC~\cite{schatzle2025ab, scherbela2022solving, scherbela2024towards, gaoab, gaosampling, gao2023generalizing}.
 Finally, by incorporating more efficient neural network ansatz, as recently proposed~\cite{FiRE}, NNQMC with PH offers highly accurate and scalable approaches for long-standing problems in physics and chemistry, such as the P-cluster~\cite{li2019electronic} and high-temperature superconductors \cite{zhou2021high}.